EnhancedErrors

 binding_of_caller or Pry or better_errors?

-First off, these gems are, I cannot stress this enough, a-m-a-z-i-n-g!!!
+First off, these gems are a-m-a-z-i-n-g!!!
 I use them every day--kudos to their creators and maintainers!

-This is intended for different use-cases.
-In sum, the goal of this gem is an every-day driver for non-interactive variable inspection.
+EnhancedErrors is intended as an every-day driver for non-interactive variable inspection.

-With EnhancedErrors is that I want extra details when I run into a problem I didn't anticipate ahead of time.
-To make that work, it has to be able to safely be 'on' all the time, and it has to gather the data in a way I naturally will see it without requiring extra preparation I obviously didn't know to do.
+I want extra details when I run into a problem I didn't anticipate ahead of time.
+To make that work, it has to be able to safely be 'on' ahead of time, and gather data in a way I naturally will retain without requiring extra preparation I obviously didn't know to do.

-- That won't interrupt CI, but also, that lets me know what happened without reproduction
+- EnhancedErrors won't interrupt CI, but it lets me know what happened without reproduction steps

-- That could, theoretically, also be fine in production (if data security, redaction, access, and encryption concerns were all addressed--Ok, big list, but another option is to selectively enable targeted capture)
+- EnhancedErrors could, theoretically, be fine in production (if data security, redaction, PII, access, and encryption concerns were addressed).
+Big list, but another option is to selectively enable targeted capture.
+The hooks provide a place to handle things of this sort.

 - Has decent performance characteristics